 What are the flaws of the Martingale betting strategy?

 This strategy is extremely risky, and it is the reason why expert players usually shun it .
 The main reason why it is avoided by the pros is that a player will need to have deep pockets.
 The risk of running out of cash really fast is something to be aware of.
 If a player keeps losing and doubling up there is also a risk of hitting the table maximum especially after several losses in a row.
 Once the table limit is reached, the opportunity to double the previous bet is lost along with the chance to cover any losses.

 The reality about this strategy is that it is not possible to overcome the house edge in roulette.
 Every single bet and spin made will always be in the house favour and although losing an entire bankroll is a rare occurrence, if you are unlucky it only takes a few loses to lose big.

 The reality about this strategy is that it is not possible to overcome the house edge in roulette

 Is this strategy allowed in roulette?

-If you are a novice roulette player and wondering if this system is allowed in a real casino setting, then the answer is yes; the Martingale strategy is allowed for both offline and online casinos, such as Paddy Power Casino.
+If you are a novice roulette player and wondering if this system is allowed in a real casino setting, then the answer is yes; the Martingale strategy is allowed for both offline and online casinos, such as Royal House Casino.

 You might think that by doubling your bets, you might end up winning everything on the table.
 Unfortunately, the table limits protect the casinos from any high losses.
 Once you reach the table limit you will not be allowed to double your previous bet.
 In other words, if you have not won and reach the table limit, you will lose all your money.
 Therefore, it is best to use this strategy on the condition that you are aware of the risks involved.
 In the short term you may achieve multiple small wins but in the long term, due to the house edge and table limits the losses will outweigh the wins so it is essential to know when to quit.